 The extension provides a new rule that says a turtle cannot cross a line that has been drawn with pen_set_solid.
-The turtle is allowed to move up to the soild line and the attribute last_distance gives the distance actually moved.
+The turtle is allowed to move up to the solid line and the attribute last_distance gives the distance actually moved.

 There are two exceptions to this rule:

 - A turtle with pen up is allowed to move anywhere.
 This is allows the turtle to move to any place on the screen and is required for placing the turtle into an enclosed space.

 - A turtle with pen solid is allowed to move anywhere.
 This is specifically designed to allow drawing a solid shape where one edge must be drawn contiguously with another.
 (If this was not allowed, the second line would not be drawn because it would be trapped by the end of the first line.)

 Get the version straight from the Python Package Index:

 Or Get the latest version from Bit Bucket: